 • the intensity of the gravitational field is approximately the same;

-Start of Analysis:
+Start of the analysis:

-The formulation of the first postulate, which he calls the “principle of relativity” refers to natural laws – that the laws of electrodynamics and optics are valid in all inertial frames of reference, where the laws of mechanics are valid:
+The formulation of the first postulate, which Einstein calls the “principle of relativity” refers to natural laws – that the laws of electrodynamics and optics are valid in all inertial frames of reference, where the laws of mechanics are valid:

 “the same laws of electrodynamics and optics will be valid for all frames of reference for which the equations of mechanics hold good.”